 The third reason why I love Divi is because it seamlessly supports easy integration with multiple tools you’ll need for marketing and sales.

-This means you can build your website, create sales funnels by connecting onsite opt-ins to your email provider of choice, and put up a beautiful online store powered by WooCommerce all within Divi.
+This means you can build your website, create sales funnels by connecting onsite opt-ins to your email provider of choice.
+Also enables the option put up a beautiful online store powered by WooCommerce all within Divi.

 Within the Divi family, there are many plugins to carry out common marketing tasks.
 You can build custom opt-in forms with Bloom, link to your social media and make it easy to share your content with Monarch, and so much more.